Cultured Guru Logo

 • You can use cocoa powder or cacao powder; both work well.
 I prefer the health benefits and flavor of raw, unprocessed cacao.

 • You can use salted or unsalted butter, depending on your preference.
 I love salted chocolate flavor, so I opt to use salted butter.
+It should also be super soft, but room temp.

 Did you make this recipe?